 Tony Lundervold has always had a passion for two things in his life, rodeo and music.
 For 13 years, rodeo took up most of Tony's time and focus.
 Many years of determination paid off when he was crowned the 2009 Northwest Professional Rodeo Association's Saddle Bronc Riding Champion.
 Unfortunately, the following year he suffered a severe broken neck and was forced to retire from the sport.
 For the next couple of years Tony toyed with the idea of competing again but decided it was time to put all of his focus on his music and try to achieve his musical goals.
 Although Tony has put competition in his past, rodeo still plays a large role in the songs he writes and sings.

 Coming from a musical family, Tony has always had a love for music.
 His dad played a large role in the styles of music Tony enjoys such as country, western, yodeling, oldies, gospel, and even a little Hawaiian music.
 He grew up singing in the church choir with his entire family.
 In his late teens Tony's mom gave him his first guitar, one she had herself many years prior.
 From that moment on he knew music would always be a large part of his life.
-In 2007 Tony married Richelle and in 2010, they welcomed their beautiful daughter Bailey Rae into the world.
-The family now resides on a nice piece of land in Sublimity, OR.
+Tony resides in Western Oregon and his #1 focus in life is his precious daughter Bailey whom he puts above all other things.